Keith-Cancel/allocator_api_forward_compat/README.md

 At the very least if the names of the Store traits are decided upon it would be possible to make those traits a super trait of the Allocator trait.
 Even if they are initially just stubs.
 Then the next issue is hiding those Store traits in a way that is forward compatible.
 We can't have users implementing store traits directly since any code they write could get broken.

 Well rust already has a way to do that with derive macros.
 The macro can be a stub for now but if/when the store traits are stabilized then the macro can be updated to emit the desired code for the store traits.
 So then we just need a way to make the traits sealed but still useable by the derive macros.
-So users don't go trying to directly implement until it's stabilized.
+So users don't go trying to directly implement them until it's stabilized.

 Well luckily declarative macros 2.0 has a way for us to do that.
 Just make the traits public, but put them in a non-public module.
 When using declarative macros 2.0 we can still access the traits.
 So this makes the trait sealed except through the macro.
 Then we can use derive macros as a more convenient way to use these macros.